-To promote a proportional distribution of solar projects, a Geographical Diversity Rank will provide location points (the Score).
-The Geographical Diversity Rank is calculated at the regional level to represent the distribution of projects in relation to the distribution of REC incentives.
-The Geographical Diversity Rank is calculated as follows:
+To promote a proportional distribution of solar projects and funding to EJCs, a Regional Environmental Justice Score will provide location points.
+The Regional Environmental Justice Score (Regional EJ Score) is calculated at the regional level to represent the distribution of projects in relation to the distribution of EJCs.
+The Regional EJ Score is calculated as follows: